 “It is ok, I will make it a success”, such kind of thought often lead to frustration in the near future, and ultimately would let you quit working on your blog.

 Often when you realise you are working in the wrong niche, you have an option to start a new website (in a new niche), and then make it work for you.
-In fact, your second blog might be a success, as you will be utilising your knowledge from the old blog, into a new one.
+In fact, your second blog might be a success, as you will be utilising your knowledge from the old blog, in a new one.

 In my 12 years of career as a blogger, every new blog has become a faster success than the earlier one.
 So do not be afraid of leaving your old niche, and starting a new one when you realise the old niche is too saturated, or you have no interest in it anymore.